 Explorer Riverboat Cruise – Pittsburgh PA

-World’s first green energy riverboat, the Explorer riverboat takes you through Pittsburgh’s history.
-Did you know that it is known as the “City of Bridges,” with nearly 450 bridges?
+World’s first green energy riverboat, Explorer, takes you through Pittsburgh’s history.
+Did you know it is known as the “City of Bridges,” with nearly 450 bridges?
 You’ll see pieces of Pittsburgh’s blue-collar factory past through its transformation to an innovation haven.

 The beauty of the city’s skyline will impress you!
-As a green energy riverboat, the Explorer meets LEED (Leadership in Energy and Environmental Design) requirements.
+The Explorer meets LEED (Leadership in Energy and Environmental Design) requirements as a green energy riverboat.

 Belle of Louisville Riverboats – Louisville KY

 Sit in the comfort of its temperature-controlled lower deck.
 Enjoy the fresh air and open views of the top deck as you explore Louisville’s sights aboard the Belle of Louisville or the Mary M. Miller.
-Each paddle boat offers outstanding views of the skyline and natural attractions along the tour.
+Each paddle boat offers outstanding skyline views and natural attractions along the tour.

 Lewis and Clark Riverboat Cruise – Bismarck ND